 No worries, you don’t need graphic design skills to create a well-looking and cool banner.
 There are various editing tools available online.
 For instance, you can use Canva, which is super easy to use, and create something visually appealing without spending a dime.

-As mentioned before, you can add, edit or delete the menu items in your footer menu by going to the Online Store and selecting navigation.
+Setting up your Footer is also essential when you build your Shopify store.
+You can significantly increase the number of page views on your website and hence, brand awareness by using a footer menu, as it helps your visitors to navigate to more content.
+You can add, edit or delete the menu items in your footer menu by going to the Online Store and selecting navigation.
 Next, choose Footer Menu from Menus.

 Designing your website is essential, but let’s not forget that you build your Shopify store to sell goods or services.
 So when you’re done with the design, it’s time to add your products.